RanaTayyab/osu-python-test-api-call-manager/README.md

 ```python
 api_manager.log_message("This is a general log message")
 ```
-Log messages will be appended to the logfile.log file in the project directory.
+Log messages will be appended to the `logfile.log` file in the project directory.

 ## Contributing

 Contributions to the API Manager project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository: API Manager
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the `MIT License`.